selfup/aws_lambda_poc/README.md

 `zip -r index.js ./`

-_This will be mega bloated as it pulls in your node modules, and you will very quickly exeed the 10MB limit and need to ship your zip to S3_
+_This will be mega bloated as it pulls in your node modules, and you will very quickly exceed the 10MB limit and need to ship your zip to S3_

 ## Getting Started